iterative/dvc.org/content/docs/user-guide/integrations/sagemaker.md

    ![Git clone](/img/sagemaker-git-clone.gif)

-2. Launch a terminal or notebook and configure the user name and email:
+2. Launch a terminal or notebook and configure the Git user name and email:

    ```bash
    git config --global user.name ...